-We have a small after school care service, run by North East Circle Out of School Service Monday-Friday 3.00 - 5.45pm during term time.
+We have a small after school care service, run by North East Circle Out of School Service which operates between Monday and Friday 3.00 - 5.45pm during term time.
 Please contact Mrs Shirley Anne Barker for any further information 07931 130 473.